cmangos/mangos-classic/README.md

 -- The C(ontinued)-MaNGOS Team!

 ## ScriptDev2
-  ScriptDev2 is a script library, an extention of the scripting capabilities that comes with cMaNGOS ( http://cmangos.net/ ), written in C++ and is compatible with Windows and Linux.
+  ScriptDev2 is a script library, an extension of the scripting capabilities that comes with cMaNGOS ( http://cmangos.net/ ), written in C++ and is compatible with Windows and Linux.
 SQL needed for database support both MySQL and PostgreSQL.